-How much CRPS Compensation might you receive?
+How much CRPS Compensation will you receive?

 Unfortunately, this is not easy to answer until all of the evidence is available.
-However, as a result of the devastating effect that CRPS has on every aspect of your life, total compensation amounts are usually high, typically into high six figures or seven figures.
+However, as a result of the devastating effect that CRPS has on every aspect of your life, total compensation amounts are usually high, typically well into six figures or seven figures.

 How long does the CRPS compensation process take?

 Almost all of our clients begin their CRPS compensation claims with non-specialist law firms; usually the large factory-type law firms who advertise in the media.
 Unfortunately, not only can their lack of knowledge and understanding and general poor standards cause damage to your claim, but their corner-cutting can actually delay the time to settlement.
-This is because when we take over your claim there is inevitably a lot of work for us to do initially in order to put right all of the errors they have made and to get the claim back on track.
+This is because when we take over your claim there is inevitably a lot of work for us to do initially in order to put right all of the problems they have created and to get the claim back on track.

 Of course, as we have said above, every claim is different and that affects and determines the amount of evidence that is required in each individual case before we can advise you accurately on the value of your claim.
 Avoid any solicitor who claims to be able to value your claim accurately at the outset.
 This is impossible and is a clear demonstration that they are not a specialist CRPS compensation claim solicitor.

 Another factor relevant to time is that some defendant insurance companies will throw every possible obstacle in your path in an attempt to undermine you and your claim and delay settlement.
 We are experts at anticipating and navigating around these obstacles, but this all affects the time to settlement.